jdb/jdb.github.com/imap_idle/prototype.rst

 notifications.
 It will be a simple client supporting a custom line based protocol, just to play with a **server to client notification mechanism** in Twisted.
-While the traditional situation is for a client to initiate requests to the server which generates responses, notifications actually *invert* the role of client and server as the server initiates notification that the client wait for.
-With Twisted's abstractions, here is how to implement request/responses between a client and a server:
+While the traditional situation is for a client to initiate commands to the server which generates responses, notifications actually *invert* the role of client and server as the server initiates notification that the client wait for.
+With Twisted's abstractions, here is how to implement command/responses between a client and a server:

 #.
-The client protocol instance format the correct request string and
+The client protocol instance format the correct command string and
    writes it in the *transport* attribute of the instance's factory.

    At the same time, it takes care to store the code processing the